lodist/Shimmer-Transaction-Python/README.md

 Prepare and send a transaction: Sets the Stronghold password, prepares the transaction by specifying the recipient address, token ID, and amount, sends the transaction, and waits for it to be included in a block.

 Sync again: Syncs the account again to update the balance.

+## Contributing

+Contributions are welcome!
+If you have any improvements or suggestions, feel free to fork the repository, make your changes, and submit a pull request.

+## License

+This script is open-source and can be used by anyone under the MIT License.
+See the [LICENSE](LICENSE) file for more details.